rfabbri/minus/README.md

 For datasets and curve-based SfM code, see the [website](http://multiview-3d-drawings.sourceforge.net).

 ## Usage in C++ programs
-For use in your program, we provide a C++ header-only library Simply do:
+For use in your program, we provide a C++ header-only library.
+Simply do:
 ```C
 #include <minus.hxx>